Application Essay Questions 2014-2015

-- Essay 1: Given your individual background, why are you pursuing a Columbia MBA at this time?
+- Essay 1: Given your individual background and goals, why are you pursuing a Columbia MBA at this time?
 (Maximum 500 words)

 - Essay 3: What will the people in your Cluster be pleasantly surprised to learn about you?
 (Maximum 250 words)

 Please respond fully but concisely to the following essay questions.
 Compose each of your answers offline in separate document files and upload them individually in the appropriate spaces below.
 Although there is no restriction on the length of your response, most applicants use, on average, 500 words for each essay.
 There are no right or wrong answers.